This page contains the complete documentation for pbqff as a single HTML

 pbqff cannot automatically convert between Z-matrix and XYZ geometries,

-is required if the geometry is provided as
+so optimize = true is required if the geometry is provided as

 a Z-matrix.
 This allows pbqff to extract the Cartesian geometry from the